h2oai/h2o-3/h2o-docs/src/product/upgrade/Migration.md

+# Migrating to H2O 3.32.0.4

+Due to collision between System properties and H2O Args during as a result of `org.eclipse.jetty.*` packages shadowing, such packages are now shadowed to a new name package.
+Instead of shadowing with `ai.h2o` prefix, those are put into `darkwater.*` prefixed packags.
+LDAP Login module classes are not affected.

+- The original package names starting with `org.eclipse.jetty.*` have been shadowed by using `water` prefix, resulting in `darkwater.org.eclipse.jetty.*` pattern.

 # Migrating to H2O 3.30.1.1

 Jetty version 8 has been dropped as default implementation of `h2o-webserver-iface` module, as it is not actively developed and supported anymore.